JoseRebel0/Web-Social-Store/README.md

-#📌 Social Store - Management System
+📌 Project Name - Management System

-#🌍 About the Project
+🌍 About the Project

 This PHP-based management system allows administrators, users, and clients to efficiently handle various operations, such as managing content, users, and service requests.

-#🚀 Features
+🚀 Features

 🔑 Administrators